sionta/blog/_posts/2024-04-04-markdown-rendering.md

 ## Tables

-To add a table, use three or more hyphens `---` to create each column’s header, and use pipes `|` to separate each column.
-For compatibility, you should also add a pipe on either end of the row.
-You can align text in the columns to the left, right, or center by adding a colon `:` to the left, right, or on both side of the hyphens within the header row.

-{:.tada }
 | Column 1 | Column 2 | Column 3 | Column 4 |
 |----------|:---------|:--------:|---------:|
 | Cell 1   | Cell 1   | Cell 1   | Cell 1   |